biodash/biodash.github.io/content/codeclub/12_loops/index.md

 ### Bonus exercise: if statements

-`if` statements are similar in syntax to `for` loops, and are also considered a "flow control" structure.
-But their purpose is different from loops: instead of iterating, they do something once and they *only* do it when a condition is fulfilled.
+`if` statements are similar in syntax to `for` loops, and are also considered a "control flow" structure.
+But their purpose is different from loops: instead of iterating, **`if` statements do something once and they *only* do it when a condition is fulfilled.**

 For instance, we may want to check in a script whether a certain directory (folder) exists on our computer, and if it doesn't, then we create the directory: